Public Lecture

 Cinema and Politics Series

-Join us on Thursday, March 19, at 5:30pm in Dewey Hall, room 1-101 for a screening and discussion of Patricio Guzman's 2022 documentary film My Imaginary Country, which explores the massive street protests that took place in Santiago, Chili in 2019 -- the largest in the country's history.
+One day, without warning, a revolution exploded.
+It was the event that master documentarian Patricio Guzmán had been waiting for all his life: a million and a half people in the streets of Santiago, Chile, demanding justice, education, health care, and a new constitution to replace the strident rules imposed on the country during the Pinochet military dictatorship.
+Urgent and inspired, My Imaginary Country features harrowing front-line protest footage and interviews with dynamic activist leaders and powerfully connects Chile's complex, bloody history to contemporary revolutionary social movements and the election of a new president.
+Join us on Thursday, March 19, at 5:30pm in Dewey Hall, room 1-101 for a screening and discussion of Patricio Guzman's 2022 documentary film My Imaginary Country.
 We'll start with light refreshments, watch the film, and then enjoy an in-depth discussion, featuring Professors of Political Science Gretchen Helmke and Anderson Frey, and Professor of Modern Languages and Cultures Luis-Maria Rojas-Rimachi.

 View Event in UofR Calendar